AndrewTweddle/EntelectChallenge2013/README.md

 11. AndrewTweddle.BattleCity.UI - The debris of an attempt to build a UI to play the game against / interrogate the calculated data for a board position
 		(similar to what I did for the Entelect Tron competition last year)

-	a.
-This is incomplete.
+	1. This is incomplete.
-	b.
-It was taking too long to open up the board file.
+	2. It was taking too long to open up the board file.
-	c.
-I realised I didn't have enough time to write a UI and still get benefit from it, especially if I was going to have to solve performance problems as well.
+	3. I realised I didn't have enough time to write a UI and still get benefit from it, especially if I was going to have to solve performance problems as well.

 12. AndrewTweddle.BattleCity.VisualUtils - This contains an ImageGenerator class used to generate bitmap images of the board and/or current game state.